SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates BCML, ECHO, DVCR, FIBK; Shareholders are Encouraged to Contact the Firm

 - Oops!Something went wrong.Please try again later.

 NEW YORK, Oct.
-21, 2021 /PRNewswire/ -- Halper Sadeh LLP, a global investor rights law firm, announces it is investigating the following companies:
+23, 2021 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, a global investor rights law firm, announces it is investigating the following companies:

 BayCom Corp (NASDAQ: BCML) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its merger with Pacific Enterprise Bancorp.
 Pacific Enterprise shareholders will receive 1.0292 shares of BayCom common stock in exchange for each share of Pacific Enterprise common stock they own.
 If you are a BayCom shareholder, click here to learn more about your rights and options.